 Saint Gregory’s School is just as engaging after school as it is during the school day.
 We believe in providing opportunities for students to develop skills and interests outside the classroom.
 Our club offerings vary from year to year depending on students’ interests.
 In addition to clubs we have a variety of intramural and team sports available throughout the year.

 Arts, including visual art and music, are an intricate part of Saint Gregory’s curriculum.
 Our goal is to provide a setting that allows your student to unleash their creative sides, while strengthening their artistic skills.

-The thought process involved in making a piece of art varies at each developmental level and from project to project.
+The thought process, along with the themes and materials involved in making a piece of art varies at each developmental level and from project to project.
 The basic elements of art and the principles of design are discovered and put to use on a regular basis in the art studio.
-Themes and materials vary at each grade level, as well.

 Here at Saint Gregory’s, drawing, painting, printmaking and sculpture are a few of the ways students express themselves.
 The wonderful process of looking, learning and creating is ongoing in the art room.
 Displays of artwork throughout our school celebrate the students’ creativity and reinforce the good work they have accomplished.